Monument record MLI95118 - 32A Broad Street, Stamford

 Summary

 Site of 32A Broad Street, Stamford, was originally a silk throwsting factory which later appears to have become a maltings.
-The building has been demolished.
+Demolished at some point prior to late 2008.

 Protected Status/Designation